 From a western nutritional perspective, pansies blossoms contain vitamin A and C. The leaves are abundant in chlorophyll–and they have some energetic, let’s say, magic.

 Viola’s Eastern nutritional energetics and highlights

-Clears heat, toxic heat and inflammation–Viola is used in Chinese medicine formulas to clear out strong heat patterns like chronic infections and lymphatic conditions.
+Clears heat, toxic heat and inflammation–Viola is used in Asian medicine formulas to clear out strong heat patterns like chronic infections and lymphatic conditions.
 It is also currently being used as adjunct therapy in the treatment of many cancers, with promising results.

 Promotes sweating and treats respiratory disorders–Viola can be used to help induce sweating to treat the onset of a cold or flu.
 Pansies help to expectorate toxic phlegm making them useful in bronchial problems from colds, allergies and asthma.

 Calms the nervous system, relieves fatigue and nourishes the Heart–Called Heartsease in many texts, violas were also use to settle the emotions and nervous tension.
 Use violets to help with chronic fatigue and nervous disorders including heart palpitations and nervous bladder.

 Benefits the Bladder and urinary system–Viola helps to relieve incontinence, scanty or dripping urination and bladder infections.